Add an Ask Docs button

 }

-Knoku.ask(question) opens the panel and submits the question in one call.
+Knoku.ask(question) opens the widget and sends a question in one call:

 document.getElementById('pricing-question').addEventListener('click', () => {